forestryio/forestry.io/hugo/content/blog/3-patterns-for-loading-data-with-react.md

 Good:

 1. The API for `UserInfo` is really simple.
 2. `Sidebar` is extremely easy to read.

 Bad:

- 1. `withUser` does a terrible job of adhering to the Singe Responsibility Principle (SRP).
+ 1. `withUser` in no way adheres to the Singe Responsibility Principle (SRP).
- 2. We're adding components to the JSX tree to handle data fetching.
+ 2. We're adding components to the JSX expression to handle data fetching.
- 3. Not only that, but the loading of data is completely coupled to the rendering of _specific_ presentation components.
+ 3. The constructed component both loads data and renders _specific_ presentation components.
 If you need to switch out the `Spinner` component for `UserInfo`, you will need to create _another_ component using `withUser`.
- 4. Every time an existing component needs access to the user, you must create a _new_ component using `withUser`.
-This means you would have to find all uses of that component, and replace them with calls to a completely different component and start passing in a new prop: "email".
+ 4. Any time an existing component needs access to the user, a new component must be created using `withUser`.
+This means you will have to find all uses of that component, and replace them with calls to a completely different component.
- 5. The props that the `UserInfo` component accepts is the union of both `WithUser` and `UserInfo`'s props.
+ 5. The props that the `UserInfoContainer` accepts are the union of both `WithUser`'s props and `UserInfo`'s props.
  6. Getting the types right requires some gymnastics.
 They are cumbersome, error prone, and hard to read.
+ 7. This API would not make it possible to fetch multiple pieces of data in parallel, because the parent must finish loading before the child can start.
- 7. Dynamically defining classes gives me the heebie-jeebies.
+ 8. Functions that create classes gives me the heebie-jeebies.
- 8. This is a lot of code.
+ 9. This is a lot of code, which means there's a big surface area for bugs.
- 9. The test cases for this would be ridiculous.
+10. The number and variety of tests required to get this covered is high.
-10. The type errors for `UserInfoContainer` are horrifying.
-For example, if you try to add a `cake` prop you will get the following compilation warning:
+11. The type errors for `UserInfoContainer` are horrifying.
+For example, if you try to add an unwanted `cake` prop you will see the following compilation warning:

         Type '{ email: string; logout: () => string; cake: string; }' is not assignable to type 'IntrinsicAttributes & IntrinsicClassAttributes<withUser<Props>.WithUser> & Readonly<{ children?: ReactNode; }> & Readonly<WithUserProps>'.
           Property 'cake' does not exist on type 'IntrinsicAttributes & IntrinsicClassAttributes<withUser<Props>.WithUser> & Readonly<{ children?: ReactNode; }> & Readonly<WithUserProps>'.ts(2322)